 All Australian partner visa applicants must have a sponsor – this includes applicants for fiancé visa or also known as prospective marriage visa and partner visas based on legal marriage or a de-facto relationship.

-Unlike skilled migration visas, where the application criteria is based on the skills and qualifications and relevant work history that the intending migrant has, the family migration stream is based on the applicant having a genuine relationship with a person who is either an Australian citizen, Australian permanent resident sponsor.
+Unlike skilled migration visas where the application criteria are based on the skills and qualifications and relevant work history that the intending migrant has, the family migration stream is based on the applicant having a genuine relationship with his/her Australian citizen or Australian permanent resident sponsor.

-Sponsors must satisfy a wide range of criteria in order to be eligible to sponsor their partner or fiancé, which also includes any secondary applicants if they are also included in the application.
-To determine whether you are eligible to sponsor your partner or fiancé it is first recommended that you complete the sponsorship to migrate to Australia form which is available from the Department of Immigration and Citizenship (DIAC).
+The sponsor must also be prepared to not only sponsor the applicant but also any dependent family members who are also included in the application as secondary applicant as well.
+To determine whether you are eligible to sponsor your partner or fiancé, it is recommended that you compete the sponsorship to migrate to Australia form which is available from the Department of Immigration and Citizenship (DIAC).

 You can be successful and get an Australian Partner visa / Spouse visa / Marriage visa/ De Facto visa / Fiancé visa!
 It can be relatively stress free!
 Find out how here: Contact Us